fseidl-gdit/SL-Cloud/README.md

 <img src="https://github.com/IlyaLab/SL-Cloud/blob/main/figures/add_sldataset.png" >

 ### Accessing ISB-CGC Resources
-To add ISB-CGC tables, users need to follow the same steps with Accessing SL resource, only difference is, they need to write isb-cgc-bq into Projectname box.
+To add ISB-CGC tables, users need to follow the same steps with Accessing SL Resource, only difference is, they need to write isb-cgc-bq into Projectname box.
 Adding isb-cgc-bq dataset is a requirement to run DAISY pipeline.

 ### First Notebook